-It is a refund of sorts, but not due to a cancelled policy, the representative explained.
-“When we have a year where we profit, our policyholders profit too, since they’re also our owners.”
+It is a refund of sorts, but not due to a canceled policy, the representative explained.
+“When we have a year where we profit, our policyholders profit too since they’re also our owners.”

 It was a nice surprise last year, especially since insurance rates in new jersey are so high, and now I’m looking forward to seeing how much I’ll get back this year.
 An internet search regarding the dividend yielded only 2006 information, so it seems I’ll have to wait for the company’s next correspondence or year-end financials to get more details.

 Could it be they’ve avoided posting this among the news releases on their website so other states don’t get jealous?
 Apparently, the dividend payout is state-specific, so not everyone will be eligible.

 Updated March 25, 2017 and originally published December 3, 2007.